K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Conditionals/conditionals.md

-# Conditionals levels
+# Conditionals Levels
-In this subcategory we get to implement conditional functions using the macros we've learned: and, or, not and equals.
+In this subcategory, we implement conditional functions using the macros we've learned: and, or, not, and equals.
 Read about [Function calls](../Function-calls/function_calls.md#function-calls-levels) first.

 ## And
 This is an easy function to implement.
-We push two arguments, and perform an Bit-And operation on them.
-The result is pushed on the stack.
+We push two arguments and perform an **And** operation on them.
+The result is pushed onto the stack.
 ```
 function and 0
     push.argument 0